 O. Provision and contingent liabilities

 The Company sets up a provision when there is a present legal or constructive obligation as a result of a past event and it will probably requires an outflow of resources to settle the obligation and a reliable estimate can be made.
-If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
-When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre¬ tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.

-The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at reporting date, taking into account the risks and uncertainties surrounding the obligation.
+The amount recognized as a provision is the best estimate of the consideration required to settle the present obligation at reporting date, taking into account the risks and uncertainties surrounding the obligation.

-A disclosure for a contingent liability is made where there is a possible obligation that arises from past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not within the control of the Company or a present obligation that arises from past events where it is either not probable that an outflow of resources will be required to settle the
+A disclosure for a contingent liability is made where there is a possible obligation that arises from past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not within the control of the Company or a present obligation that arises from past events where it is either not probable that an outflow of resources will be required to settle the obligation or where reliable estimate of the obligation cannot be made.
+Contingent liabilities are disclosed on the basis of judgment of the management/independent experts.
+These are reviewed at each balance sheet date and are adjusted to reflect the current management estimate.

 P. Contingent Assets